rizkinov/sg-tax-calculator/README.md

    - Suggested relief: $8,000
    - Tax savings = Relief amount × (Current rate - Lower rate)
    - $8,000 × (18% - 15%) = $240 in tax savings

+The calculator will suggest optimal relief contributions while ensuring you stay within the maximum relief limits based on the type of relief and your residency status.

 ## Development